 Ithaca College Campus:

-Al-Anon, the twelve-step group for friends and family members of alcoholics and addicts, meets weekly at Ithaca College.
-Meetings are held in the Phillips Room of Muller Chapel every Wednesday from 12:00-12:50pm.
+Al-Anon, the twelve-step group for friends and family members of people with addictions, meets on Wednesdays at noon.
 The group, officially called the South Hill Higher Ground Al-Anon Family Group, is not affiliated with Ithaca College and is open to students, faculty, staff, and members of the Ithaca community beyond the campus who seek support.
 The purpose of the meeting is to establish ongoing on-campus support for those who have loved ones contending with addiction.
 Everything shared by individuals at these meetings will be kept confidential.
-Free parking is available in the visitor lot near the entrance to campus from 96-B (Danby Road).
-For more information, contact SouthHillAFG@gmail.com.
+Currently meetings are being held via Zoom. **NOTE: Meetings are on pause until January 27, 2021. ** For more information, and to receive the Zoom link, please contact SouthHillAFG@gmail.com.

 BASICS (Balancing Alcohol and Other Substance Use for Improving College Success) is a free and confidential program to assist you in examining your drinking and other drug use in a judgment-free environment.
 BASICS is not an abstinence-only program.
 Instead, the goals are selected by you and aimed at reducing risky behavior and potential harmful consequences.
 To make a BASICS appointment, just send an email to firstname.lastname@example.org.